jsthomas/tidy_email/README.md

 `foo.com` addresses (like `ceo@foo.com`).
 You can read more about this [here](https://www.mailgun.com/blog/the-basics-of-email-subdomains/).

-## Mailgun
+### Mailgun

-This service is easy to set up, even with a GMail or Protonmail account, and doesn't require a credit card until you begin setting up custom domains.
+This service is easy to set up and doesn't require a credit card until you begin using custom domains.
 The "sandbox domain" feature is quite helpful for running tests.
-This is the provider I recommend if you don't have your own domain or SMTP server.
+This is the provider I recommend if you don't have your own domain or SMTP server already.

 If you're using mailgun, you will need two pieces of information: